pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 ### `ping`

-Configures a `ping` server to test the connectivity of every backend URLs.
-If all the backend URLs are reachable, the endpoint returns a 200 HTTP Code.
-Otherwise, if one or more backend URLs aren't reachable, the service returns an 500 HTTP Internal server error.
+Configures a `ping` server to test the connectivity of all backend URLs.
+If all the backend URLs are reachable, the endpoint returns a 204 HTTP Code.
+If one or more backend URLs aren't reachable, the service returns an 500 HTTP Internal server error.

 Example configuration: